|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Gross income does not include:

-A parent’s monthly gross income is reduced by the amount of spousal maintenance or child support that the parent is ordered to pay from other support order(s).
-Minnesota’s law allows a deduction from a parent’s monthly gross income for a maximum of two nonjoint children in their home.
+Minnesota’s law allows a deduction from a parent’s monthly gross income for a maximum of two nonjoint children in the parent's home.

 Minnesota guidelines use Parental Income for Determining Child Support (PICS) in a basic support table to set the combined basic support obligation.